-When I married for the first time and, at the age of 18 left for Africa to join my expatriate banker husband, my small circle of friends was, on the whole, envious.
+When I married for the first time it was a few months before my nineteenth birthday.
+Shortly after I caught a flight to West Africa, to join my expatriate banker husband.
+My small circle of friends were, on the whole, envious.
 On the face of it there was a great deal to be envious about.
 In London I shared a hostel room with two other girls; in Ghana I moved into a fully furnished, light and airy apartment, with a house boy to do all the cleaning, cooking and washing.
 I exchanged a monotonous job for the excitement of travel, and different countries to explore and, although I left good friends behind, there was a ready-made circle of expatriates to fit into.
-Life was going to be one long round of sun, sand, and cocktail parties.
+Life, I thought, was going to be one long round of sun, sand, and cocktail parties.

 Of course, only some of that was true.
-There was the excitement of travel, but packing, moving and saying goodbye every 18 months or so wasn’t easy.
+There was the excitement of travel, but mixed with the packing up and saying goodbye to those that had become instant friends every 18 months or so wasn’t easy.
 As a teenager, I also had to learn to manage a household with ‘servants’, as well as entertain colleagues and clients who were at least a decade older than me.
 If I at all complained about this glamorous life style to my friends back home, they reacted in the same way as the guests in the dinner party scene from ‘Notting Hill’ when Julia Roberts told her sob story to win the brownie prize.
 “No, no, you don’t fool anyone’.
-Still the restrictions and duties demanded of an expatriate life style were a big learning curve for a teenager.
+Still the restrictions and duties demanded of an expatriate life style were a big learning curve for an unsophisticated nineteen year old.

 Although the taste of UHT milk has greatly improved over the last two decades, I’ve now replaced it with fresh, full fat milk, but to get a richer, creamier result I have still included evaporated and condensed milk.
 This dish may take a couple of attempts to perfect.
 The oven temperature is critical, to ensure that the custard doesn’t boil and set full of air bubbles, but the rich creaminess of this retro dessert is worth that extra effort.